How To Apply for Admission to a UAF Degree Program

 John Smelter, Senior Admissions Counselor for Transfer and International Recruitment, is more than happy to help you through the application process and answer your questions about the university and life in Alaska.
 Meet John!

 For questions regarding the F-1 visa and immigration, please feel free to contact Carol Holz, Associate Director, Immigration Compliance.
+You may also wish to visit the Frequently Asked Questions on the Information for Newly Admitted Students.
+Information is available about the visa application process, arriving in Fairbanks, employment and other topics.

 We're excited that you are considering the University of Alaska Fairbanks!
 You can learn more by visiting UAF's page for international student admissions.